 This period of operation was marked by the following key milestones:

-December: Fundraising event with tombola at the ‘Namaste’ après bar, Argentière.
+• Annual Christmas fundraising event with tombola at the ‘Namaste’ après bar, Argentière

 2.2 Kit Collections.